T-Welsh/Toms-Components/_INC/CONTENT-BLOCKS/simple-content-block/simple-content-block.readme.md

     ]
 ```
 - id --unique id for targenting specifin instance of component
-- background_color --Sets the background color of componant instance.
+- background_color --Sets the background color of component instance using RGB values.
 Will default to theme styling if left empty.
 - heading --Sets the content for the section heading
 - column1 --Sets the content for column1
 - column2 --Sets the content for column2